heinsaar/kaizen/README.md

 z.substring(100, 300) == "");            // out-of-bounds indices are okay too
 z.substring(  5,  50) == "substrings");  // just like in Python

+// Fully interchangeable with std::string
+std::string x = z; z = x; // and so on

 // Open a file and read any line right away zen::filestring       filestr("../LICENSE.txt");
 zen::string version = filestr.getline(1);